liflab/cornipickle/Readme.md

   (wro4j) for minification of JavaScript files.
 Make sure to retrieve a JAR called "with dependencies". *(tested with version 1.6.3)*
 - The [Bullwinkle parser](https://github.com/sylvainhalle/Bullwinkle),
-  an on-the-fly parser for BNF grammars
+  an on-the-fly parser for BNF grammars. *(tested with version 1.1.5)*

 Using Ant, you can automatically download any libraries missing from your system by typing: